square/square-java-sdk/doc/models/list-break-types-request.md

 # List Break Types Request

-A request for a filtered set of `BreakType` objects.
+A request for a filtered set of `BreakType` objects

 ## Structure